vmalv/Binary-Image-Mean-Pixel-Value/README.md

 Copyright (c) 2022 vmalv, jamigov

-This repository and its entire content is available under the MIT license.
-See the [LICENSE](/LICENSE) file for more info.
+The scripts and documentation in this project are released under the [MIT License](/LICENSE).